sleepjie/Valanar/Valanar Superdocument.md

 The majority of the population of Nauska is represented by Kanin who have occupied the lands since long before Dol’Calandria was ever settled by Humans.
 Eldain bade

 There is a significant minority of humans in Nauska, many of whom have settled in the lower valleys where agriculture is more feasible.
 These communities often act as trade intermediaries between the mountain-dwelling Kanin and outsiders, facilitating economic exchanges that benefit the region.
 ##### History and Founding
+###### Sadao Shogunate
 Nauska was once mostly unsettled land between the salt flats of Khard’s southern border and Old Vitgaard’s northern territories.
-For centuries, the Kanin clans had been embroiled in relentless civil wars, fighting over land, resources, and ancient grievances.
-This protracted conflict left Nauska fragmented and vulnerable, and with the clans distracted and dispersed, the Old Vitgaardian Empire initiated a series of aggressive manoeuvres aiming to annex the country.
-Their approach was both militaristic and strategic, posing a critical threat to the sovereignty and cultural integrity of the Kanin people.
+For centuries, the Kanin clans had been embroiled in relentless civil wars, fighting over land, resources, and ancient grievances, and this protracted conflict had left Nauska fragmented and vulnerable.
+With the clans distracted and dispersed, the Old Vitgaardian Empire initiated a series of aggressive manoeuvres aiming to annex the country; their approach was both militaristic and strategic, posing a critical threat to the sovereignty and cultural integrity of the Kanin people.

 It wasn’t until this threat that the Kanin decided to draw their line in the sand.
-The legendary To Sadao stood at the base of Mount Kaya and was proclaimed to be the strongest of the clan leaders; the Shogunate.
+The legendary To Sadao stood at the summit of Mount Kaya and was proclaimed to be the strongest of the clan leaders; the Shogunate.
 Shortly afterwards, he had a chance to prove both his strength and tactical genius at the battle of Nayakami Bay after an uprising had been started, precipitated by the new Shogunate’s demand to open trade with foreigners - something previously unheard of in Kanin society.
 The uprising was quelled within weeks, and the rebellious upstarts who dared to refuse Sadao’s requests were put to death.

 Two more ports were opened during the Sadao Shogunate, both of which were closed following his death.